2023 Tenant Background Check Guide for Landlords (Rules for All 50 States)

 Louisiana Tenant Background Check LawsBeyond meeting federal laws regarding a rental background check, landlords in Louisiana may not charge a potential tenant a background check fee beyond their actual cost to have the screening completed.
 A landlord must inform the prospective tenant of reasons their application may be declined prior to running their background report.

 Maine Tenant Background Check LawsIn addition to adhering to federal laws regarding a rental background check, Maine landlords must be aware that revisions to Sec.
-1. 30-A MRSA §3014, sub-§2 states that Maine municipalities may prohibit a sex offender from residing within a maximum distance of 2,500 feet surrounding the real property comprising a public or private elementary, middle or secondary school.
+1. 30-A MRSA §3014,7 sub-§2 states that Maine municipalities may prohibit a sex offender from residing within a maximum distance of 2,500 feet surrounding the real property comprising a public or private elementary, middle or secondary school.
 This was increased from 750 feet. or up to a maximum distance of 2,500 feet (also increased from 750 feet) surrounding the real property comprising a municipally owned property where children are the primary users.”

-Maryland Tenant Background Check LawsIn addition to adhering to federal laws regarding a rental background check, Maryland landlords should know that tenant Screening can be passed on to the tenant.
-The landlord must inform tenants if they are refundable or not, and provide written notice in case an applicant decides against renting after reviewing your property due date for return all portions over $25 within 15 days with exception when charging more than 5 units at same location which will result into returning any amount exceeding the actual cost of the tenant screening check.
-[2]
+Maryland Tenant Background Check LawsIn addition to adhering to federal laws regarding a rental background check, Maryland landlords should know that tenant Screening can be passed on to the tenant.4 The landlord must inform tenants if they are refundable or not, and provide written notice in case an applicant decides against renting after reviewing your property due date for the return of all portions over $25 within 15 days with exception when charging more than 5 units at the same location which will result into returning any amount exceeding the actual cost of the tenant screening check.

 Michigan Tenant Background Check LawsMichigan landlords should adhere to all federal regulations regarding rental background and credit checks.